mikelove/techbias/index.md

 ## Assumptions

-* sample / reference is ok
 * uniform rate of coverage
+* or at least, sample / reference is ok

 ***